N5GEH/n5geh.tools.mqtt-gateway/README.md

 # MQTT Gateway

 ## Overview
-This is a universal MQTT gateway for the NGSI-V2 context broker.
-It can support any MQTT-based sensor data communication using JSON as the payload.
+This is a universal MQTT gateway for the NGSI-V2 Context Broker, e.g. FIWARE-Orion.
+It supports any MQTT-based data ingress, using JSON as payload format.
+Data points can be simply registed using jsonpath and MQTT-topic.
 It acts as a software-based IoT Gateway that helps manage heterogeneous field devices.
 The gateway is implemented in Python and uses the [FastAPI](https://fastapi.tiangolo.com/) framework for a RESTful-API.
 A web-UI is also provided based on [Svelte](https://svelte.dev/).

 ## Quickstart